 Please be advised that the extensions for the Jury Commissioner have been changed.
-The extension for the jury instructions line is now 1285 and the extension to reach the jury commissioner is still 511.
+The extension for the jury instructions line is now 1285 and the extension to reach the Jury Commissioner is still 511.

 Jury Duty Scam Alert.
-Please read this page.
+Please read.

 Welcome to Jury Service for Elmore County, Idaho.